How do Second Earth yoga mats compare to others?

 Does natural rubber have a smell?

 Yes natural rubber products do have a slight smell which you may notice when you first open your mat.
-Most people tell us they love this natural aroma 😊.
-However if it's not for you there’s no need to worry as it will fade quickly now that the mat is out in the open.
-If you want to speed this process up you can give the mat a wipe down with a cloth and water and leave it to air dry in a shady place.
-If you wanted to use something a little stronger you could use a couple of drops of eucalyptus or tea tree oil in some warm water and use that to wash the mat down.
-Only use a couple of drops of the oils however as too much may cause the mat to get a little slippery.
+Most people tell us they like this natural aroma 😊.
+Occasionally this smell can be intensified during the shipping journey (the fun and inconsistencies of working with natural raw materials).
+But if it's not for you rest assured that it does fade quickly once the mat is out in the open.
+If you want to speed this process up you can give the mat a wipe down using any of the cleaning methods outlined above or just leave it to air outside (under cover) over night.

 Are any glues or binding agents used to make Second Earth yoga mats?

 No. We use a high tech patented process to combine the jute and natural rubber in our mats which means binding agents or glues are not needed.
 Pretty cool hey?
 And this also means our mats are one of the most eco-friendly options available.

 Do Second Earth yoga mats come in any other sizes or colours?

 All of our mats are 175cm in length and come in either 'Earth Black', 'Forest Floor Green' or 'Sky Blue' colour.
 We chose the length carefully as it suits most men and women well.
 It’s also a good size for a packed yoga class where there isn’t always a lot of room!
 I myself am 6ft (183cm) and our mats serve me well.